In this article

 AR Analytics and Dashboards: A 2026 Guide

 AR analytics is the practice of measuring, visualizing, and acting on accounts receivable data, and AR dashboards are the visual interfaces that make those metrics easy to read and share.
 Together they turn raw invoice and payment data into clear signals about collections health, cash flow, and customer payment behavior.
-Instead of exporting spreadsheets and reconciling numbers by hand, teams see live metrics and act on them quickly.
+Instead of exporting spreadsheets and reconciling numbers by hand at month-end, teams see current metrics every day and act on them quickly while there is still time to change the outcome.

 In 2026, finance teams expect their receivables data to be current, visual, and tied to action.
-This guide explains the key metrics, the dashboard types that matter, and how to use them to get paid faster.
-For the wider context of how receivables fit the cash cycle, see the Definitive AR Guide.
+This guide explains the key metrics, the dashboard types that matter, and how to use them to get paid faster with a platform like Monk.
+For the wider context of how receivables automation works, our overview of what accounts receivable automation is sets the foundation.

 What is AR analytics?